shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Oh, just picking out an heirloom to sleep with.”

 Mudrich tilted her head.
-“But what happened to ‘leave work in your workshop’?”
+“But what happened to ‘leave your work in your workshop’?”

 “Oh, that?
 That was a rule for when I was a younger pup.”
 Ersie said dismissively.
 “Besides, you have one, don’t you?”